ngeor/blog/_posts/2017/2017-12-27-build-chains-in-teamcity.md

 <figure><img src="{{ site.baseurl }}/assets/2017/12/27/15_04_06-blog-helm-__-commit-stage-_-1-3-16-27-dec-17-14_01-_-overview-e28094-teamcity.png" /><figcaption>Deployments of Commit Stage</figcaption></figure>

 One more trick I like to do is to see the same build number across all build configurations.
-The Commit Stage is already configured to use <a href="{{ site.baseurl }}/2017/12/19/semantic-versioning-with-gitversion.html">SemVer</a>, so we'll re-use that number in the deploy configurations:
+The Commit Stage is already configured to use <a href="{% post_url 2017/2017-12-19-semantic-versioning-with-gitversion %}">SemVer</a>, so we'll re-use that number in the deploy configurations:

 <figure><img src="{{ site.baseurl }}/assets/2017/12/27/15_07_09-deploy-template-template-e28094-teamcity.png" /><figcaption>Using the same build number across all deployments</figcaption></figure>